Things to Do at Castillo de los Tres Reyes del Morro

 Best Time to Visit

-Early morning (8-10 AM) or late afternoon (4-6 PM) for cooler temperatures and better lighting for photography
+Early morning (8-10 AM) or late afternoon (4-6 PM) for fewer crowds and better lighting.
+Evening visits recommended for the cannon ceremony

 Suggested Duration